Eczema on Legs

 The condition’s characteristic rashes are similar to atopic dermatitis and are distinguished more by their cause than their presentation.
 To make the distinction, look for correlations between skin patch locations and where various irritating or allergenic substances make contact.

 In more severe reactions, hives or oozing blisters may occur along with the more typical eczema rash.
-To reduce future occurrences, pay close attention to what your skin comes into contact with before a flare-up.
-Once you know your triggers, you can avoid them.
+Once you know your triggers, you can avoid them to reduce future occurrences.
 Common causes include:

 • Jewelry